rheirman/WhatTheHack/README.md

-# WhatTheHack(Work in progress)
+# WhatTheHack

+## Install

+Download the zip from one of the releases, unpack and place the unpacked folder in the Rimworld mods folder.

+## Contributing

+Translations are always very welcome.
+Just create a pull request.

-# Licence
+## Licence
-Do not release any of this work elsewhere before the official release.
-Ask permission before using any of the code or textures in other projects.
-This licence will change when the project is oficially released.
+Feel free to add this mod to modpacks or to use the code or icons for other projects, though please credit me when doing so.
+Do however not release exact copies of my project, or exact copies with minor adjustments without my consent.
+Code is derivate from Ludeon Studio.